Day 46: Types of Conflict Lesson Plan — Helping Students Track Story Tension

 Each group records their ideas on chart paper.

-Encourage them to use quotes where possible—this strengthens evidence-based analysis without adding too much complexity.
+Use quotes where possible—this strengthens evidence-based analysis without adding too much complexity.

 4. Student Presentations